Arushi64/GVSU-CIS641_AJ/README.md

 * [Pridhvinath Chowdary Marathi](https://github.com/Pridhvi2297/CIS641-HW2-Marathi)
 * [Adilakshmi](https://github.com/adi798915/641-Hw2-jammigumpula)

 ## Run Instructions

 Our game can be downloaded as a .zip file containing all the necessary files to run it on their computers.
 Please follow the steps below to run the game:

-*Access our GitHub Repository here: https://github.com/Arushi64/GVSU-CIS641_NostalgiaDevelopment *Click on the code button and download .zip
+* Access our GitHub Repository here: https://github.com/Arushi64/GVSU-CIS641_NostalgiaDevelopment
+* Click on the code button and download .zip
-*Extract the files from .zip folder
-*Download Python onto your computer from here: https://www.python.org/downloads/ *Download Visual Studio Code (VSC) onto your computer from here: https://code.visualstudio.com/download *Navigate to the main.py file using VSC following this path: src/code/levels/main.py *Select the 'play/run' button on the top right of Visual Studio Code
+* Download Python onto your computer from here: https://www.python.org/downloads/
+* Navigate to the main.py file using VSC following this path: src/code/levels/main.py
+* Select the 'play/run' button on the top right of Visual Studio Code

 Enjoy!